microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/README.md

 ## Prerequisites

 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/en-us/free/).
-An understanding of Azure Form Recognizer, Azure Forms Recognizer Studio, Azure Logic Apps, Azure Cosmos DB, and PowerBI will be helpful.
+An understanding of Azure Form Recognizer, Azure Form Recognizer Studio, Azure Logic Apps, Azure Cosmos DB, and PowerBI will be helpful.

 For additional training and support, please review: